Need Family Law or Criminal Law Assistance? Call Us (717) 635-8780

 • You did not intend to cause bodily injury

-It is the job of your lawyers to aggressively defend you against the charge.
-The best possible outcome and defense will be based on criminal law and the evidence against you.
+It is the job of your criminal defense lawyer to aggressively defend you against the charge.
+The best possible outcome and defense will be based on criminal law and the prosecutor’s evidence against you.

-While you have the right to represent yourself against criminal charges, the fact remains that an aggravated assault charge carries as a penalty upon conviction jail time and fines.
-Only experienced criminal defense lawyers can best represent you.
+While you have the right to represent yourself against criminal charges, the fact remains that if you are charged with aggravated assault, it carries a penalty upon a conviction that includes a prison sentence and fines.
+Only an experienced attorney can best represent you.

-The lawyers at Grace Legal have years of experience in criminal defense.
-They served as public defenders prior to becoming private practice defense lawyers.
+The aggravated assault lawyers at Grace Legal have years of experience in criminal defense.
+They served as public defenders before becoming private practice defense lawyers.
 From their offices in Camp Hill, they can defend the accused in Harrisburg and all of Central Pennsylvania.